 Madéfalva

-Madéfalva (in Romanian, Siculeni) is located on the north-western edge of the Csíki Basin, at the foot of the Harghita Mountains, just a few kilometres from Csíkszereda.
-The name of the village is inextricably linked to one of the most tragic events in Székely history, the Madéfalva Massacre (Siculicidium) that occurred on 7 January 1764, which became a symbolic event of the Székely people's sense of identity and struggle for freedom.
-During the Madéfalva Massacre, the imperial army launched a sudden, early-morning attack on the Székelys who were protesting against the mandatory conscription into border guard regiments ordered by Maria Theresa.
+Madéfalva (in Romanian, Siculeni) is situated on the north-western edge of the Csík Basin, at the foot of the Harghita Mountains, just a few kilometres from Miercurea Ciuc.
+The village's name is closely tied to one of the most tragic events in Székely history, the Madéfalva Massacre (Siculicidium) of 7 January 1764, which became a symbolic event for the Székely people's sense of identity and their struggle for freedom.
+During the Madéfalva Massacre, the imperial army launched a sudden, early-morning attack on the Székelys protesting against the mandatory conscription into border guard units ordered by Maria Theresa.
 Hundreds of people – mainly men, but also women and children – lost their lives in the massacre, and many fled to Moldavia.
-This tragic event not only shattered a community but also shaped the long-term relationship between the Székelys of the Csíki region and the imperial authorities.
-In memory of this, the Siculicidium Monument was erected in 1905, which has since become a symbol of the village and remains a central site for commemorations.
-Madéfalva is special not only because of its historical significance but also due to its Székely folk culture, religious life, and traditional farming practices.
-The structure of the village reflects the classic layout of Csíki settlements: long rows of strip-plot houses, a central church, old timber-framed homesteads, intricately carved Székely gates, and the family farming activities behind them all contribute to the image of a living Székely village.
-The local Roman Catholic church serves as the spiritual and communal hub, and its surroundings host summer pilgrimages and commemorations.
-The natural richness of the surrounding landscape is also remarkable: the forests, springs, and stream valleys stretching at the foot of the Harghita Mountains not only offer stunning views but also provide opportunities for hiking.
-Several trails are easily accessible from the village, suitable for exploring on foot or by bicycle.
+This tragic event not only broke a community but also shaped the long-term relationship of the Székelys of Csík with imperial authority.
+The Madéfalva Memorial Column was completed under the leadership of master builder Károly Szász from Csíkszépvíz on 4 December 1898.
+The monument's design was created by József Tamás, an architect based in Budapest.
+The turul bird sculpture is the work of Miklós Köllő, a renowned academic sculptor from Gyergyócsomafalva, while the marble plaque was crafted by Nándor Sántha, a master from Budapest.
+The explanatory text was written by Dr. Lajos Szádecky, a university professor and historian from Cluj, and the verses were penned by Dr. István Balló, a teacher at the Csíksomlyó High School.
+The monument was inaugurated on 8 October 1905, organised by the County Authority of Csík.
+Madéfalva is special not only because of its historical significance but also for its Székely folk culture, religious life, and traditional farming practices.
+The village's structure reflects the classic layout of Csík settlements: long rows of strip-plot houses, a central church, old timber-framed homesteads, intricately carved Székely gates, and the family farming activities that take place behind them all contribute to the image of a living Székely village.
+The local Roman Catholic church serves as the centre of spiritual and community life, and its surroundings host summer pilgrimages and commemorative events.
+The surrounding landscape is also rich in natural beauty: the forests, springs, and stream valleys at the foot of the Harghita Mountains not only offer stunning views but also provide opportunities for hiking.
+Several trails are easily accessible from the village, suitable for both walking and cycling.
 To this day, Madéfalva plays an important role in preserving Székely identity and historical memory.
-Every January, thousands gather on the anniversary of the massacre to pay tribute to the victims and reaffirm the message of community solidarity.
-Visitors to the village will not only discover a beautifully situated settlement but also encounter a community that bears the pains and lessons of history with dignity – a reminder that freedom is not a gift but an eternal struggle. - editorial content -
+Every January, thousands gather on the anniversary of the massacre to pay their respects to the victims and reaffirm the message of community solidarity.
+Visitors to this village will not only discover a beautifully situated settlement but also a community that bears the pain and lessons of history with dignity – a reminder that freedom is not a gift but an eternal struggle. - editorial content -

 Arrival